 Some said that we wouldn’t choose heaven; we wouldn’t choose God, for we are sinners, and we prefer darkness to the light.
 In Theology, this doctrine is known as the total depravity of man.

 Here is the description of this teaching: “Total depravity (also called total inability or total corruption) . . . as a consequence of the Fall of man, every person born into the world is morally corrupt, enslaved to sin and is, apart from the grace of God, utterly unable to choose to follow God or choose to turn to Christ in faith for salvation.”

-We Have Human Responsibility Because We Are Not Totally Dead in the Things of God
+We Have the Free Will to Believe Because We are Not Totally Dead in the Things of God

-There are many verses of Scriptures that support this thought, but let us give just two:
+There are many verses of the Scriptures that support this thought, but let us give just two:

 To Believe in Jesus Christ for Salvation is a Human Responsibility

 In my experience, I searched for the truth.
 They said that my searching was the work of God’s grace.
 True, “for by grace are ye saved.”
 But it is just one part of Ephesians 2:8-9.
 The other part is “through faith” and faith is not a gift.